16 Mar How can you get star ratings for organic searches?

 - Ask your customers for reviews (especially Google reviews)

-- Make it easy for them to review you (e.g. add a link on your website or send an email to your subscribers or set up an automatic following a sale on your website)
+- Make it easy for them to review you (e.g. add a link on your website, send an email to your subscribers or set up an automatic following a sale on your website)

 Let Google know with Schema.org